JieYing-99/Sentiment-Emotion-Analysis-Visualization/README.md

 <h3 id="setup">Installation</h3>

 1. Download the Visualization folder.
-2. At your Anaconda Prompt, create a virtual environment and run the following command: <br>
+2. Create a virtual environment and run the following command: <br>
    ```sh
    pip install -r requirements.txt
    ```

 <h3 id="run">Running the Project</h3>

-1. Open the app.py file, at the last line of the file, replace the host ip address with your own ip address.
+1. Open app.py, go to the last line of the file, replace the host ip address with your own ip address.
-2. At your Anaconda Prompt, activate your virtual environment and change the directory to the project folder.
+2. Activate your virtual environment and change the directory to the project folder.
 3. Run the following commands:
    ```sh
    set FLASK_APP=app.py